 Oil is the lifeblood of modern society.
-It has been more than a century since the late oil-boom.
-Old prospectors used to try their luck by traveling far and wide, drilling for oil.
-Nowadays, with the advent of modern technology, it has become easy to extract millions and millions of barrels of oil from the depths of the earth.
+It has been more than a century since the late oil-boom when people traveled far and wide, drilling for oil.
+Now, with modern technology, it has become easy to extract millions of barrels of oil from the depths of the earth.

 Some of the pros and cons of crude oil are:

 Advantages of Crude Oil: